ktoso/rx-wiki/Creating-Observables.md

 [[images/rx-operators/create.png]]

 You can create an Observable from scratch by using the `create( )` method.
-You pass this method a closure that accepts as its parameter the Observer that is passed to a Observable’s `subscribe( )` method.
+You pass this method a closure that accepts as its parameter the Observer that is passed to an Observable’s `subscribe( )` method.
 Write the closure you pass to `create( )` so that it behaves as an Observable — calling the passed-in Observer’s `onNext( )`, `onError( )`, and `onCompleted( )` methods appropriately.
 For example:

 ```groovy
 def myObservable = Observable.create({ anObserver ->